imagingbook/parboiled-modular/README.md

 arbitrary input text based on Parsing expression grammars (PEGs)".
 See <https://github.com/sirthias/parboiled/wiki>
 for additional details

-The features of THIS implementation are:
+The features of _this_ implementation are:

 * Builds on the original *parboiled* project and provides the same basic functionality (see exceptions below).
-* Supports the Java 9 module system by defining named modules with controlled imports and exports.
+* Supports the *Java 9 module system* by defining named modules with controlled imports and exports.
   Note that the original library could not be imported into a modularized Java project due to overlapping packages in the ``parboiled-core`` and ``parboiled-java`` modules.
 Packages are now separated but some classes in ``parboiled-java`` had to be relocated to the new ``parboiled.parser`` package.